ic2019/group_project3/README.md

   ![method](DrugReview/static/img/methodology.png)

   Using the cleaned data from AWS, performed Vader Sentiment analysis on review.
 A training set of data was created separately from the data set.
 The training data was fitted and transformed using NLTK Python Machine Learning Pipeline.
 The resulting features were created based on TF-IDF analysis and sentiment was vectorized using Vader Sentiment analysis.
+All machine learning work using Pyston was done in Jupyter Notebook [here](https://github.com/ic2019/group_project3/blob/master/DrugReview/Scripts/drug_machineLearning_revised.ipynb)

   Using the newly transformed data, a Support Vector Machine classifier model is trained.
 This model was used to predict whether a given submission from the test set was capturing sentiment properly or not.
 Accuracy was determined to be ~93%.